pegi3s/dockerfiles/splign-compart/README.md

 - `<query_nucleotide_CDS>` to the name of the FASTA file for the CDS query.
 - `<output>` to the name of the output FASTA file.

-Note that the `--concat-exons` and `--with-coordinates` parameters are optional.
+Note that the `--concat-exons`parameter is optional.
 Type `docker run --rm pegi3s/splign-compart splign-compart-pipeline --help` for more details.

 # Test data